-An adaptation of the world’s most popular sport, Football 7-a-side joined the Paralympic programme at the New York and Stoke Mandeville (England) Games of 1984.
+An adaptation of the world’s most popular sport, football 7-a-side joined the Paralympic programme at the New York and Stoke Mandeville (England) Games of 1984.
 Since then, the sport has grown and spread across the world.

-Football 7-a-side was created in Edinburgh, the capital of Scotland, during the third edition of the Cerebral Palsy International Games in 1978.
-At the same event, the Cerebral Palsy International Sports and Recreation Association (CP-ISRA) was founded to manage the sport.
-The first world championships were held in 1982, in Denmark.
+Football 7-a-side was created in Edinburgh, Scotland, during the third edition of the Cerebral Palsy International Games in 1978.
+At the same event, the Cerebral Palsy International Sports and Recreation Association (CPISRA) was founded to manage the sport.
+The first world championship was held in 1982, in Denmark.

 Football 7-a-side is only played by men with cerebral palsy caused by traumatic brain injury or stokes.